rontarrant/gtkDcoding/docs/_posts/2019-07-30-0057-cairo-i-the-basics.md

 - write a callback function and
 - hook up the `onDraw` signal to call the callback.

 That’s it.
 But anything you plan to show with the `DrawingArea` ‘projector’ you’ll need to prep first.
-And you do that off-screen with the `DrawingArea`’s constant companion…
+And you do that off-screen with the `DrawingArea`’s constant companion...

 ## The Context

 This is like a paste-up board.
 You take bits and pieces of images, shapes, lines, etc., mix in some color and build the image you want to show on the `DrawingArea`.
 When it’s ready, you call one of the `Context`’s many functions to slap your results onto the `DrawingArea` projector.

-But to show this, we need an example, so let’s start with something simple like…
+But to show this, we need an example, so let’s start with something simple like...

 ## A Simple Fill